-- The Centre Leadership Team (CLT) - The Interdisciplinary Infection Prevention and Control Committee - The Falls, Restraints and PASD Committee - The Pain, Palliative and End of Life Care and Ethics Committee - The Skin and Wound and Continence Care Committee - The Responsive Behaviour and Purposeful Engagement Committee - The Health Services Advisory Committee - The Joint Occupational Health and Safety Committee - Restorative and Rehabilitative Care
+- The Centre Leadership Team (CLT) - The Interdisciplinary Infection Prevention and Control Committee - The Falls, Restraints and PASD Committee - The Pain, Palliative and End of Life Care and Ethics Committee - The Skin and Wound and Continence Care Committee - The Responsive Behaviour and Purposeful Engagement Committee - The Health Services Advisory Committee - The Joint Occupational Health and Safety Committee - The Nutrition Care Committee - Restorative and Rehabilitative Care

 These interdisciplinary committees are in place to support the quality of care and services provided to residents.
-To ensure transparency, each committee displays the progress of improvement initiatives on information boards located throughout the home.
+To ensure transparency, each committee displays the progress of improvement initiatives on information boards located in public areas of the home.